 What We Do and Why (AND HOW!): Grant Making

-TPC has distributed over $1,000,000 in grants to 43 organizations and is now beginning its sixth grant cycle.
-With thousands of worthy greater Boston organizations seeking your support, it can be difficult to learn about and decide which organizations will wisely use your donations of time, money, and/or talents.
+TPC has distributed over $1,300,000 in grants to 42 organizations (some of whom have received multiple grants) and is now beginning its seventh grant cycle.
+With thousands of worthy greater Boston organizations seeking our support, it can be difficult to learn about and decide which organizations will wisely use your donations of time, money, and/or talents.
 While most of us have a deep understanding of an organization or two, have you ever wondered about non-profits that address the pressing problems of homelessness, food insecurity, domestic violence, educational support, women’s health, or legal services for immigrants and low wage workers?
 If you want to learn how to identify healthy organizations that are successfully tackling such pressing issues, join a TPC grant team.
 Members, you should have received an email to sign-up this week.
-Any questions, email firstname.lastname@example.org.
+Any questions, email email@example.com.

 Members volunteer to serve on grant teams that each consist of eight to nine women; they work together throughout the grant cycle to decide which applicants move from LOI applications to full proposals, then to site visits, and ultimately to TPC’s ballot.
 Each team is assigned a Captain, Deputy, and Finance Lead who help to lead the team in two or three in-person team meetings held over the months leading up to May’s all-member vote.
 At that time, each TPC member receives a one-page synopsis about each finalist that has been prepared by respective grant teams and edited for consistency among all finalists.
 Members then vote for which organizations should receive grants, votes are tabulated, and finalists with the most votes become new grantees.